 So what can you do about all this?
 Start by reading our 75 tips to reduce your food waste from planning to shopping to storage and more.
-Start small and choose a couple to start with to reduce your food waste at home.
+Start small and choose a couple things to start with to reduce your food waste at home.

 75 tips to reduce food waste

 - Plan meals ahead of time - This can save time and can help keep you on track.
 Have a plan for everything you buy.